 Halong Bay’s inhabitants

-The village’s traditionally income came solely from fishing in exchange for food they cannot cultivate and water they have to import from the mainland.
+The village’s traditional income came solely from fishing in exchange for food they cannot cultivate and water they have to import from the mainland.
 Visitors to Halong Bay now bring them another supplemental sum by providing rowing boat services.
-However, the floating village still keeps its the traditional character and enchanting beauty of boats, nets, houses and simple yet hospitable people…
+However, the floating village still keeps its traditional character and enchanting beauty of boats, nets, houses, and simple yet hospitable people.